Modern Foreign Languages

 Intent:

-The intent is that all content will be continuously updated and reviewed annually, creating a dynamic programme of study that will be clearly outlined in both long-term and short-term planning.
+Language Angels is a high-quality programme that supports the teaching of French through fun, well-structured lessons.
+It provides everything pupils need to develop confidence in speaking, listening, reading, and writing French in an enjoyable and accessible way.
 This will ensure that the foreign language knowledge of our pupils progresses within each academic year and is extended year upon year throughout the primary phase and, in so doing, will always be relevant and in line with meeting or exceeding national DfE requirements.

 The four key language learning skills; listening, speaking, reading and writing will be taught and all necessary grammar will be covered in an age-appropriate way across the primary phase.
 This will enable pupils to use and apply their learning in a variety of contexts, laying down solid foundations for future language learning and also helping the children improve overall attainment in other subject areas.